Munich-NLP/munich-nlp-website/content/events/event53.md

 from 8:40 PM
 Drinks, networking & open discussion — the perfect way to close the year with the Munich NLP community.

-💡 Why you shouldn't miss it:
-Dive into cutting-edge NLP use cases
-Get inspired by experts pushing the boundaries of multilingual and agentic NLP Connect with brilliant minds across research and industry Celebrate the end of the year with great talks, great people and great energy

-👉 Participation is free, but spots are limited — please register in advance so we can plan food & drinks accordingly.

 A big thank you to The Residency for generously sponsoring the pizzas and supporting the Munich NLP community. https://www.linkedin.com/school/live-the-residency/